LanceNoble/430p2/README.md

 1. Make client socket draw event only send drawing data necessary for replicating drawings on judge page instead of sending an entirely massive base64string
 2. Make lobbies only allow 2 drawers but any amount of judgers
 3. Add voting system to judge page
+4. Make Draw and Judge react components children of a parent GamePage component